 Since 2018 his concert appearances have led him to perform on a worldwide scale, commuting between his native Europe, North America, Asia and Australia.

-After finishing his recordings of Hans Erich Apostels piano works, Moritz Ernst is currently busy recording all of Karel Reiners piano works.
+After finishing his recordings of Hans Erich Apostels piano works, Moritz Ernst has jus finished all of Karel Reiners piano works for DRadio.

 His knowledge as musicologist has led to a cooperation with the Schott Verlag.